SemanticMediaWiki/SemanticCompoundQueries/README.md

 }
 ```

-If you already have a "composer.local.json" file add the following line to the end of the "require"
+If you already have a "composer.local.json" file, add the following line to the end of the "require"
 section in your file:

     "mediawiki/semantic-compound-queries": "~2.2"